-- B21.1 A person may be employed in any classification as a part-time officer for an agreed number of regular hours that is less than the ordinary weekly hours specified at subclause B17.1 or subclause B15.2. - Proposals to reduce hours below full-time employment may be initiated by the head of service for operational reasons. - B21.3 The head of service must obtain the written agreement of a full-time officer before the officer converts to part-time. - No pressure is to be exerted on full-time officers to convert to part-time employment or to transfer to another position to make way for part-time employment. - B21.5 The agreed period, pattern of hours and days and commencement and cessation times for parttime work must be agreed between the officer and the officer's manager or supervisor and recorded in writing.
+- A person may be employed in any classification as a part-time officer for an agreed number of regular hours that is less than the ordinary weekly hours specified at subclause B17.2. - Proposals to reduce hours below full-time employment may be initiated by the head of service for operational reasons. - B21.3 The head of service must obtain the written agreement of a full-time officer before the officer converts to part-time. - No pressure is to be exerted on full-time officers to convert to part-time employment or to transfer to another position to make way for part-time employment. - B21.5 The agreed period, pattern of hours and days and commencement and cessation times for part-time work must be agreed between the officer and the officer's manager or supervisor and recorded in writing.

-Note: An employee who wishes to work part-time may apply for a flexible working arrangement in accordance with clause B20 -.
+Note: An employee who wishes to work part-time may apply for a flexible working arrangement in accordance with subclause B20.